CycodeLabs/GitOpsSecurityChampion/docs/resources/restrict-repository-access/README.md

 ## Implementation Steps

 1. **Keep Repositories Private:** Ensure that GitOps configuration repositories are set to private and restrict any public access.
 2. **Restrict Collaborator Access:** Limit repository access to a small, trusted group of individuals or specific teams, such as the DevOps team, responsible for maintaining the infrastructure.

-## Priority Level

-- **Gold:** Critical for maintaining secure GitOps practices, ensuring that only trusted individuals and teams have access to infrastructure configuration.